simpzan/nat/README.md

 - tcp server `10.25.1.1:12344` running in tunnel process;

 ## what I am trying to implement or what I expect.
-I am implementing a ip packet to socket byte array feature using NAT method. the same [feature] is implemented in [fqrouter] on Androd. so I hope this feature can be implemented on iOS and macOS.
+I am implementing an ip packet to socket byte array feature using NAT method. this [feature](http://fqrouter.tumblr.com/post/51474945203/socks%E4%BB%A3%E7%90%86%E8%BD%ACvpn) is implemented in [fqrouter](https://github.com/fqrouter/fqrouter) on Androd. so I hope this feature can be implemented on iOS and macOS as well.

 the following is the expected data flow in detail.
 - browser visit a page, eg. `115.239.210.27`, the request goes to tun device.